 Finally, you can see the following screenshot, this means your computer is booting from PXE network.
 You may need to wait for a few minutes depending on the speed of the network and the size of the bootable image file.

 If you want to learn more cases about setting BIOS, please visit How to Set PXE Boot in BIOS?

 AOMEI PXE Boot software can make bare metals boot and offer an environment to install or maintain system without using CD-ROM or USB flash drive.
 With the tool, whatever enterprise or personals, maintaining systems in many clients will be easier.
 Notably to enterprises and associates, they don’t need to handle one by one.
 You can have a try.

 - You may need to wait 1~2 minutes for the PXE boot process.

 - All computers that are applied with PXE will be same network segment.

 - If there are too many computers such as 100 computers to connect server, the speed of network will be slow.
 Thus, you should divide network into group so as to boost the network loading.

-- AOMEI PXE Boot Tool can’t support UEFI machines currently, so you should set the boot mode as Legacy Boot Mode if your computer starts with UEFI.
+- UEFI boot mode is not supported by AOMEI PXE Tool, so you should set the boot mode as Legacy Boot Mode if your computer starts with UEFI.